-For the year ended December 31, 2008, capital expenditures at the New Westminster plant totalled approximately \$1,440,000.
-This comprised major plant upgrades to infrastructure and process equipment amounting to approximately \$1,245,000 as well as approximately \$150,000 for completion of an automated control system for the pressure cylinders.
-The balance of capital was for mobile equipment upgrades.
+For the year ended December 31, 2009, capital expenditures at the New Westminster plant totalled approximately \$435,000.
+Approximately \$200,000 was spent on renovations of the cylinder outfeed cart tracks, with the balance consisting of equipment replacement purchases.

 The plant produces mainly poles, piling, and timbers for the industrial and railway market sectors.
 The plant is located near Vancouver on both the CP Rail System and the Burlington Northern main lines.
 It has easy truck access to Western North American markets, in addition to Western ports for offshore export shipping.